j3ktechmarketing-svg/J3K-Technologies-High-Security-Access-Control-System/README.md

 ## Facility Access Control Management That Supports Compliance

-Effective facility access control management is about more than restricting entry—it is about maintaining accountability and meeting regulatory expectations.
+Effective facility access control management is about more than restricting entry-it is about maintaining accountability and meeting regulatory expectations.

 J3K Technologies supports facility access control management by providing: